Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 Please email davidschirduan @ gmail.com if you have a prize you would like to donate.

-# The Goal: Design a role-playing game using 200 words or less.
+# Design a role-playing game using 200 words or less.

 ### Why?
 What is this?